OzzyCallooh/VibrationBot/README.md

 * **/help**: Display help text for using the bot.
 * **/about**: Display about text for more information.

+Here's some extra tips for when you're sending a photo for vibration:

-* Make sure the image dimensions are from 80px to 1000px.
+* Make sure both image dimensions are from 80px to 1000px.
 * By default, the bot will vibrate on 4 corners.
-* Caption the image `h` or `v` (just a single, lower-case letter) to instead vibrate horizontally or vertically.
+Caption your photo `h` or `v` (just a single, lower-case letter) to instead vibrate horizontally or vertically.

 ## Dependencies
 The bot runs on [Python 3](http://python.org) and some libraries.
 Install the following using `pip install <name>`: